 Appendix: A short history of ‘branding’

 The idea of marking herds of animals had been around for some time before the nineteenth century.
-However while huge herds of livestock roamed across the American West and Mid West the danger of cattle rustling was very real, usually coming with a death sentence for those caught.
-As a result ranchers had to put a permanent unique mark on the hide of every animal so they could be distinguished from each other if the herds were intermixed or if the cattle were stolen.
+However, while huge herds of livestock roamed across the American West and Midwest, the danger of cattle rustling was very real, usually coming with a death sentence for those caught.
+As a result, ranchers had to put a permanent unique mark on the hide of every animal so they could be distinguished from one another if the herds were intermixed or if the cattle were stolen.